Inside Gov. Emmanuel’s industrial 'revolution' in Akwa Ibom

 “You know government in Nigeria is used to saying things and then you get to find out that those things don’t exist.
 I had the impression that maybe those things were propaganda,” said Mr Udo, who claimed he was neither a supporter of the governor’s party, the Peoples Democratic Party (PDP) nor the opposition APC.

-Mr Udo said the government media team needed to sensitise the people the more about the new industries in the state.
+Mr Udo said the administration’s media team needed to sensitise the people the more about the new industries in the state.

 “I would say the governor has done well to attract the investments, but the question is are these investments state-owned?
 Does the state government have an equity share in these investments?
 If yes, what is the percentage of the government shareholding?”
 Mr Isong said.